gtri/lowendinsight/README.md

 LowEndInsight is a simple "bus-factor" risk analysis library for Open Source Software which is managed within a Git repository.
 Provide the git URL and the library will respond with a basic Elixir Map structure report.
+(There is a desire to make this a struct.)

 If you are at all concerned about risks associated with upstream dependency requirements LowEndInsight can provide valuable, and